 Connecting Indiana with Kentucky, the double decked Sherman Minton Bridge (a dual suspended arch bridge) carries Interstate 64 over the Ohio River.
 It was completed and opened to traffic in 1961.7 The span was closed between September 9, 2011 and February 17, 2012 for emergency repair work when cracks were discovered in two supporting bridge members.

 In November 2005, Tyler Allen, owner and president of USA Image Technologies in Louisville3, and J.C.
-Stites, founder and CEO of Autodemo LLC4 created a web page that called for the removal of a portion of Interstate 64 adjacent to Downtown Louisville along the Ohio River.
-Under their plan, I-64 would be realigned onto Interstate 265 in Indiana and Interstate 265 in Kentucky via the East End Bridge, which will connect the two sections of I-265 in 2016.
+Stites, founder and CEO of Autodemo LLC4 created the 86-64 grassroots organization that called for the removal of a portion of Interstate 64 adjacent to Downtown Louisville along the Ohio River.
+Under their plan, I-64 would be realigned onto Interstate 265 in Indiana and Interstate 265 in Kentucky via the East End Bridge, which connected the two sections of I-265 in 2017.
 With this bypass in place, the remaining sections of I-64 east of I-65 and west of an area near Roy Wilkins Avenue would be renumbered as Interstate 364.
 A surface boulevard along the southern riverfront would allow for access through the restored waterfront area where Interstate 64 used to be.
-On their web page, Allen and Stites cited benefits including reduced cost of the proposed improvements to the Interstate 64-65-71 interchange (Kennedy Interchange) and increased access to the Ohio River, making downtown Louisville more vibrant and enhancing the regional economy.5 For more, visit Allen and Stites' 8664.org.
+On their web page, Allen and Stites cited benefits including reduced cost of the proposed improvements to the Interstate 64-65-71 interchange (Kennedy Interchange) and increased access to the Ohio River, making Downtown Louisville more vibrant and enhancing the regional economy.5

-With upgrades at the Kennedy Interchange underway through 2016 as part of the Downtown Crossing project, the idea of removing I-64 from the Ohio River waterfront is no longer a possibility.
+With upgrades at the Kennedy Interchange completed as part of the Downtown Crossing project, the idea of removing I-64 from the Ohio River waterfront is very unlikely.

 The two-lane West Virginia Turnpike opened to traffic on November 8, 1954; it was later added to the mileage of Interstate 77 and a portion of Interstate 64 (between Beckley and Charleston).
 The project to upgrade the turnpike from two to four lanes was completed and opened to traffic on September 2, 1987.7